-In the United States, homelessness policies and services mostly involve crisis response.
+Unfortunately, in the United States, policies and services for youth and families experiencing homelessness mostly involve crisis response.
 They typically offer assistance after someone experiences homelessness or an immediate housing crisis.
-Much less is done “upstream” to prevent homelessness and related adversities.
+Additionally, there are no formal policies or services available to youth who have dropped out of school.
+In both instances, there are limited supports “upstream,” meaning before young people reach crisis, to prevent homelessness and school dropout.

 Prevention involves a different kind of approach.
-Because no single system or institution can reach all youth and address the multiple causes of homelessness, coordination is key.
+Because no single system or institution can reach all youth and address the multiple causes of homelessness or school dropout, coordination is key.
 To this end, Chapin Hall is partnering with school systems and local organizations in a small number of U.S. communities to adapt, pilot, and evaluate the “Upstream” model.
-Upstream is the American adaptation of the Australian Geelong Project, which led to significant reductions in the number of adolescents (ages 12-18) entering the local homelessness system and a dropping out of school.
+Upstream is the American adaptation of the Australian Geelong Project, which led to significant reductions in the number of adolescents (ages 12-18) entering the local homelessness system and dropping out of school.

 Upstream involves establishing data-driven processes to identify students at risk for homelessness or dropping out of school, and to identify those already experiencing homelessness.
 The process starts with a screening survey that the school invites all students to take.
-This can be supplemented with routinely collected early warning indicators like chronic absenteeism.
-If risks are indicated, the school system or its community partner delivers a flexible case management and counseling approach, linked to a range of resources to meet the needs of the students and their families.
+If students report concerns related to home and school stability, the school system follows up, assesses students’ needs, and either provides supports or makes a referral to its community partner for flexible case management and counseling.
+Through Upstream, students and families are linked to a range of resources to meet their needs.

 This place-based model connects schools and community services to provide support to young people and their families at high risk for homelessness or school dropout.
-In doing so, Upstream strengthens resilience and addresses underlying risk factors before they escalate to crisis, building sustainable new community and family capacity.
+In doing so, Upstream strengthens resilience and addresses risk factors before they escalate to crisis.
+This approach is building sustainable new community and family capacity.

 Chapin Hall has conducted extensive research to determine the prevalence of and the conditions that lead to youth homelessness.
-Our experts include Research Fellow Dr. Matthew Morton, Senior Policy Analyst Beth Horwitz, and researcher Dr. Melissa Kull, who together with a broader team of researchers and policy experts build evidence to inform policy makers and practitioners on what works to prevent and end youth homelessness.
+Our experts include Policy Fellow Dr. Forrest Moore and Researcher Dr. Melissa Kull, who together with a broader team of researchers and policy experts build evidence to inform policy makers and practitioners on what works to prevent and end youth homelessness.